CanberraGrammar/codecadets-2018/three.md

 - commit and push it to your repository

 ### 3.3 | Bandit challenge again
+- Return to [Weeks two's lab](two.md), connect back to the badint wargame server.
-- go back to bandit, each time you discover a password, add it to the file, commit and push it so you can save your progress.
+- Each time you discover a password, add it to the `Password.txt` file, in the folder for the level you are on.
+- `git commit` and `git push` it so you can save your progress.